nesanter/recipes/md/french-onion.md

 ## Instructions

- 1. Rub the bones with tomato paste.
-Roast the stock vegetables and bones at 450°F for forty minutes or so.
+ 1. Roast the stock vegetables and bones at 450°F for forty minutes or so.
 Set aside fat and deglaze.

+ 2. Pre-brown spices and tomato paste in oil in the stock pot.

- 2. Simmer roasted things, deglazed fond, and bay leaves, and peppercorns with a large quantity of water for 4 to 6 hours.
+ 3. Simmer browned spices, roasted things, and deglazed fond with vinegar and a large quantity of water for 4 to 6 hours.

- 3. Strain and cool.
+ 4. Strain and cool.

  4. In a dutch oven, caramelize thinly sliced onions in melted butter and oil with a pinch of salt.